 The Sprint schedule delineates delivery dates.
 However, Sprints are units of Regular Product Increment effort rather than of delivery or work.
 Scrum calls its smallest units of delivery Product Backlog Items, which combine into a Product Increment.
-By default every Sprint encompasses the same amount of effort, but each may vary in the amount delivered because of emergent requirements, increases in velocity, variation in the quality of requirements, and other normal statistical variations.
+By default, every Sprint encompasses the same amount of effort, but each may vary in the amount delivered because of emergent requirements, increases in velocity, variation in the quality of requirements, and other normal statistical variations.

 Third, a Sprint is the major unit of learning in Scrum.
 Scrum is a minimal framework that puts people into a mindset of learning and feedback.
 It’s important to have a learning cycle that builds on discipline, habit, and frames of reference of past accomplishment and future checkpoints.
-The Sprint itself — as a unit not just of time, but also of delivery of Regular Product Increment — provides a high-context frame of reference for deliberation and kaizen.
+The Sprint itself—as a unit not just of time, but also of delivery of Regular Product Increment—provides a high-context frame of reference for deliberation and kaizen.
 But Sprint cadence also contributes powerfully to learning, just as having weekly piano lessons helps a pianist integrate great advances over periods longer than the week between sessions.
 The major ritual of product learning is the Sprint Review, and the major ritual of process learning is the Sprint Retrospective.
 Each Sprint has one instance of each of these events, one after the other, at the end of the time box.

 Knowing that each Sprint has a constant cost, a Product Owner can do rough cost projections for the work of a Development Team over a period of time.
-The time boxing also limits the number of working hours to avoid burnout and variations in production, and to encourage common working hours within which cooperation and teamwork can flourish.
+The time-boxing also limits the number of working hours to avoid burnout and variations in production, and to encourage common working hours within which cooperation and teamwork can flourish.

 A Development Team within the product organization carries out production.
-A Sprint can best deliver high-quality product if the people working on it can sustain strong team dynamics (the alternative being to try to coordinate the work of individuals in multiple, dissociated organizations); therefore, make sure that a Cross-Functional Team develops the product increments within a Sprint.
+A Sprint can best deliver high-quality product if the people working on it can sustain strong team dynamics (the alternative is to try to coordinate the work of individuals in multiple, dissociated organizations); therefore, make sure that a Cross-Functional Team develops the product increments within a Sprint.

 Teams synchronize on a smaller scale using Good Housekeeping and Daily Scrum, and on a larger scale with Organizational Sprint Pulse.
 The Product Owner may elect to deliver a Sprint as a “friendly user,” alpha or beta release, or to any subset of the market along the Release Staging Layers.
 The learning cycle also has a larger-scale rhythm as in Kaizen Pulse.

 A Team Sprint is a Sprint where the Development Team drives the content of the Sprint Backlog.
-This gives the Developers a chance to be a bit selfish about their own agendas and to add value close to home for themselves, in areas that never quite make it to the top of the Product Backlog during normal Sprints.
+This gives the Developers members a chance to be a bit selfish about their own agendas and to add value close to home for themselves, in areas that never quite make it to the top of the Product Backlog during normal Sprints.

 Donald Reinertsen.
 The Principles of Product Development Flow: Second Generation Lean Product Development.
 Redondo Beach, CA: Celeritas Publishing, 2009, pp. 176–178.